Akshu-Scott/Akshu-Scott/README.md

 - 👋 Hi, I’m @Akshay-Badithe
-- I'm glad you are here.
-Now take a look at my repositories set up which documents my work on diverse contexts.
-All of these dealt with Data Analysis Tools to inspire insights!
+- Hey there, glad you're here!Dive into my repositories for a journey through diverse projects.
+You'll find them all buzzing with Data Analysis Tools, unlocking fascinating insights along the way!"
 - 📫 How to reach me  - you can contact me through email , my email address is : A.badithe1@uni.brighton.ac.uk

 <!---